PavelKhabusov/PavelKhabusov/README.md

 # Pavel Khabusov

-8+ years building at the intersection of web and immersive technology. \
+8 years building at the intersection of web and immersive technology. \
-Leading AR/MR development for Meta Quest 3 and PICO 4 Ultra, building internal tools, and making architectural decisions that hold up.
+Most recently led AR/MR development for an enterprise product on Meta Quest 3 and PICO 4 Ultra — 100+ companies, four app stores.

 ## About Me